oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 ![](./images/ipt2.png)

-Generally no modification is needed.
-Here you can set the port mapping quantity, range, network configuration method, and port mapping method for each instance.
+Generally doesn't need modification.
+Here you can set the number of port mappings, range, network configuration method, and port mapping method for each instance.

 By default, instances are created with NAT-mapped public IPv4 ports.
+The priority of mapped IPs is: Port IP > SSH connection IP (used when port IP is not set)

-If the node itself has an IPv6 subnet greater than or equal to /80 in size, then by changing the network configuration, instances with independent public IPv6 addresses can be created.
+If the node itself has an IPv6 subnet greater than or equal to /80 in size, change the network configuration to create instances with independent public IPv6 addresses.

-To an extreme, instances with only independent IPv6 addresses can also be created.
-Choose for yourself.
+Extremely, you can also create instances with only independent IPv6 addresses.
+Make your own choice.

-It is not recommended to modify the mapping method unless you know what this setting does.
+Not recommended to modify the mapping method unless you know what this setting does.
+The default configuration is already the best configuration.

 ### Bandwidth and Traffic Configuration (Required)